Unsupported Browser Detected

 One way that Gen Xers can boost their retirement security is to work part time at something they enjoy after retiring.
 Continuing to collect income can help them accumulate additional retirement savings, while also delaying the need to draw from their savings.
 Many retirees also find that staying active and engaged adds to their overall health and satisfaction.
 The same may hold true for Gen X.

-Most significant financial challenges facing Gen Xers today
+Most significant planning challenges facing Gen Xers today

 Facing financial obstacles but getting priorities in order